ASethi77/musical-octo-parakeet/docs/_posts/2017-04-04-blog-post-two.markdown

 Here's some progress we've made over the last couple days...

-Since we are team ????????, we don't really know what we're doing.
-We've spent the last few days getting more up to speed on classical NLP strategies, while also taking some time to learn a little about a neat tensorflow wrapper called Keras (https://github.com/MachinesWhoLearn/lectures/blob/master/2016-2017.Meetings/spring/01.keras_tutorial_duplicate_questions/03.train_model.ipynb).
+Since we are team ????????, we don't really know what we're doing yet.
+So, we've spent the last few days getting more up to speed on classical NLP strategies, while also taking some time to learn a little about a neat tensorflow wrapper called Keras (<a href="https://github.com/MachinesWhoLearn/lectures/blob/master/2016-2017.Meetings/spring/01.keras_tutorial_duplicate_questions/03.train_model.ipynb">MachinesWhoLearn_KerasTutorial</a>).

+We've been looking into ways to do topic extraction and word simplification, which seem like overarching tasks we'll need to tackle regardless of what project we choose.
+Aakash has been doing a lot of good digging into finding potential solutions to word simplification using embeddings to find clustering of similar words (this motivated us to check out the Keras tutorial).
+We've also been looking more specifically into how we can do excerpt summarization if we decide to make a congress-bill-simplifier: There are a bunch of algorithms similar to <a href="http://smmry.com/">SMMRY</a> and <a href="https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf">Text Rank</a> that we can use to solve that problem (yay!).
+There are also many <a href="https://github.com/summanlp/textrank">opensource implementations</a> we can use and play around with.

 Our friend Pooja has been really great in helping us go through previous NLP class slides, and we've been doing a lot of other independent work to get up to speed like going to the NLP PMP course, watching Standford lectures, etc.

 {% if page.comments %}